nugentcaillin/clothest-match/README.md

 ### GET /product/{count}
 returns up to count products not previously seen by user.
 ### POST /prodact/new_photo_no_tag_values/{name}
-create a new product with a photo, name and tags, which will be initialised with weights of 0
+create a new product with a photo, name and tags, which will be initialised with weights of 0.
+Creates session for company if not present
 ###### example body:
 ```
 {